samunemeth/System/README.md

 ## ToDo

-  - DO SOMETHING WITH HARDWARE CONFIGURATION???
+  - Add more documentation for initial setup.
   - Set password for user automatically.
   - Look at boot log errors and warnings.
   - Change flameshot for scrot.